partic2/PxpRpc/README.md

 */

 /*
-the server should take responsibility for the lifecycle manager of object refer by references slots.
+the server should take responsibility for the lifecycle manager of the objects referred by references slots.
-When a object have no reference refer to, server should free it.
+When an object have no reference refer to, server should free it.
 */
 ```